 Adding the prior vote for each Senatorial “class” improves the predictive power of this simple model slightly, but the coefficient itself fails to reach significance.
 It has the expected negative sign, however, and will prove much more significant in further reformulations.

 The third column adds the effect of presidential approval, a common predictor in models of voting for the House.
 For the Senate it turns out to have a more subtle effect.
-Presidential approval has the expected positive effect on votes for the incumbent’s Senators, but only in off-year elections.
+Presidential approval has the expected positive effect on votes for Senators of the incumbent’s party, but only in off-year elections.
 A long literature in political science has examined off-year elections espousing a variety of theories to explain the President’s usual losses.
 I generally adhere to the “referendum” school of thought on off-years, that they give the public a chance to express their approval or disapproval of a President mid-way through his term.
 That presidential approval matters not in years when a Presidential election is being held reinforces my belief in the referendum explanation for off-year voting.

 The last explanatory factor is the year-on-year percent change in real disposable personal income.
 Political scientists and economists have included pretty much every economic variable that might affect election outcomes in their models of presidential and congressional voting, but the one factor that often proves significant is personal income.
 Adding it to the model increased “explained” variance by over ten percent.

 Here is a chart showing the expected national vote for the Senate Democrats as a function of the size of the increase in personal income heading into the election.
 They do get a small positive compensation from having lost the popular vote for these seats six years before.
-However, without the re-election boost, even reaching an absurdly high four percent growth real income would not push the expected vote for the Democrats over the 50 percent line.
+However, without the re-election boost, even reaching an absurdly high four percent growth in real income would not push the expected vote for the Democrats over the 50 percent line.
 In the best years of the Obama Administration, real income growth reached slightly over two percent, which would give the Democratic candidates for Senate about 48 percent of the vote.

 I admit there are many shortcomings to this analysis.
 First, I only account for 45 percent of the variance in Senatorial voting, and this only at the national level.
 Senatorial campaigns are played out in states, where local forces can exert a major role.
 With only 33 or 34 seats up in each election, idiosyncratic factors can swing a few decisive states.